Nico Schlotterbeck: Loan to Union Berlin

 On 31 July 2020, Schlotterbeck joined Union Berlin on a one-year loan.

 Borussia Dortmund

 On 2 May 2022, Borussia Dortmund announced the signing of Schlotterbeck on a five-year deal, starting from the 2022–23 season.
 He joined for a reported €25 million transfer fee.
+He would almost win the league with Dortmund in his first season, but merely became runners-up due to goal difference.
+In the 2023–24 season, he achieved the highest tackling success rate in the Bundesliga at 71%, in addition to winning possession over 240 times, he also played a crucial role in his club's qualification to the Champions League final alongside fellow centre-back Mats Hummels.

 International career

 Schlotterbeck got his debut call-up to the Germany national team under coach Hansi Flick for FIFA World Cup qualification in September 2021.
 He made his debut against Israel in a friendly on 27 March 2022.
+Later that year, on 10 November, he was named in the 26-man squad for the 2022 FIFA World Cup in Qatar.

+Schlotterbeck was named in Germany's squad for UEFA Euro 2024.

 Personal life

 Schlotterbeck is the nephew of former professional footballer Niels Schlotterbeck, who played for Freiburg.
-His older brother, Keven, is a professional footballer who played the 2019–20 season at Union Berlin on loan from SC Freiburg, to which he returned for the 2020–21 season.
+His older brother, Keven, is a professional footballer who plays for Bavarian side FC Augsburg.
 Schlotterbeck's cousin, Sandrine, appeared on the seventh series of the German edition of Love Island in 2022.